 How does marketing automation help you calculate RoI?

 Marketing runs campaigns and collects a set of leads.
-These leads are recorded in the database and sent to the sales team for follow up.
+These leads are recorded in the database and sent to the sales team to follow up.
 The sales team will rely on marketing team’s efforts to bring in the leads.

 All types of leads generated by marketing go to sales without any identification.
 Sales are usually not aware of how the lead was acquired in the first place.